Policy News: April 22, 2019

 Dear ESA Member:

 As you may know, President Trump’s Fiscal Year 2020 (FY20) budget request sent to Congress would flat-fund or drastically cut scientific research accounts across many federal agencies.
 At the same time, lawmakers are working on a budget agreement to determine the overall level of federal spending.
-ESA, along with other organizations in the scientific community, is urging congressional leaders to raise the budgetary caps for FY 2020 avoid the affects of mandatory across-the-board cuts to agencies (sequestration) and to support funding for scientific research.
+ESA, along with other organizations in the scientific community, is urging congressional leaders to raise the budgetary caps for FY 2020 to avoid the effects of mandatory across-the-board cuts to agencies (sequestration) and to support funding for scientific research.

 We are hearing from Hill staff that they are not receiving funding requests from individual scientist constituents.
 If you have reached out to your lawmaker: thank you!
 If you have not: please do.

 The ecological community is facing many hurdles to see strong funding for science in FY20.
 Each of you has an important role as a constituent to let your Members of Congress know how and why strong federal funding for science benefits you, your state, and the nation.

 We ask you to contact (email or call) your U.S. Representative and both of your U.S. Senators and request robust funding for FY20 appropriation bills for scientific research – especially for ecological research and to raise the budget caps.
 Visit GovTrack to identify your Members of Congress.

 Here are some tips to develop a short, concise message.